emmaC11/PP1-starwars/README.md

 * The characters section has a slideshow of each character with a cartoon image.
 When the user hovers on a character image, a brief description of the character is displayed
 * insert ss of character section

+## Technologies used
+* this is the technologies used section

 ## Testing
 * this is the testing section

 ## Bugs
 * this is the bugs section

+## User Stories
+* this is the user stories section

+## Design
+* this is the design section